 - What exactly is Medicaid planning?

-Medicaid planning is all about getting Medicaid to pay the bills sooner.
-This means making strategic transfers of assets so ownership can be structured in such a way that your assets won’t count for Medicaid eligibility purposes.
-In other words, you can transfer assets to an irrevocable trust, make gifts, and otherwise take steps to keep your assets safe and qualify for Medicaid sooner.
+Medicaid planning is all about getting Medicaid to pay your bills sooner rather than later.
+Strategic transfers of assets can structure ownership of those assets in such a way, they avoid being counted as part of the Medicaid eligibility process.
+You can transfer your assets to an Irrevocable Trust or make gifts to keep your assets safe and still qualify for Medicaid in a timely manner.

-To try to prevent people from giving away all their property as soon as they realize nursing care is necessary, Medicaid has a five-year lookback period.
-When you apply for benefits, Medicaid looks back five years.
-If you’ve given away money or property (or sold assets for far less than their worth), Medicaid will temporarily disqualify you from being eligible for benefits… even if you own few resources on paper.
+As we referenced earlier, Medicaid planning may involve transferring assets needing protection into a Trust.
+Medicaid doesn’t want to provide you with coverage for nursing home care costs after discovering you’ve essentially given away your assets.
+To try and prevent people from giving away their property as soon as they realize nursing home care is a necessity, Medicaid has a five-year lookback period.
+That means, when you apply for Medicaid, Medicaid looks at the last five years of your financial history.
+If you’ve given away money or property (or sold assets for far less than they are worth), Medicaid has the opportunity to temporarily disqualify you from being eligible for benefits – even if you own very few resources on paper.

-The length of the period of disqualification is determined by dividing the value of assets transferred by the average monthly nursing home cost.
-The number this calculation gives you is the number of months Medicaid won’t pay for your nursing home.
-This means if you want to protect the maximum value of assets, you’ll need to finish the Medicaid planning process at least five years prior to the time you end up requiring nursing home care.
+The disqualification period is determined by dividing the value of assets transferred, by the average monthly nursing home cost.
+The resulting number is the number of months Medicaid won’t pay for your nursing home care cost.
+This will result in you having to pay out-of-pocket.
+If you want to protect the maximum value of your assets, you need to complete the Medicaid planning process at least five years prior to needing nursing home care.